ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 Pure functions allow us to use the same terminology in programming because they correspond to mathematical functions.
 In programming we talk of input and output *types* instead of sets.

+## Exercises 4

+* For each of the following questions tell the domain and codomain of the function, if the function is total or partial and if it is surjective, injective or bijective:

+  * a function `String => String` that associate each string with their reverse (e.g. "Scala" -> "alacS");

+  * a function `Int => Boolean` that associates negative numbers with their positive value;

+  * a function `Int => Int` that associates even numbers into their double;

+* Given a case class `case class Person(name: String, surname: String)` create a function `Person => (String, String)` that associates an instance of `Person` to a tuple that contains name and surname.
+Is this function a bijection?
+If yes write also its inverse.

 ## References

 * [Functional programming in Scala][2] Chapter 1